Latest Flex Office Market Insights: UK Flexible Office Space Report - Q3 2023

 When Regus began, it was largely geared toward entrepreneurs, freelancers, and startups.
 In many ways, the industry still caters to these kinds of businesses, but it has also expanded to incorporate companies of all sizes.

 Serviced offices are utilised by all of the following:

-The cost to rent a serviced office can vary by location, type of building, amount of space and amenities provided.
-The median cost to rent a person office ranges from £193.00 in Lambeth to £820.00 in Westminster with the median price across the UK at £353.00.
+The cost to rent a serviced office can vary by location, type of building, amount of space, and amenities provided.
+The median cost to rent an office ranges from £193.00 in Lambeth to £820.00 in Westminster with the median price across the UK at £353.00.